 I use DokuWiki along with Wekan to organize my comic and animation projects.
-Both The Wizard and The Metalsmith and Rabbit with 1000 Repos have a combo of DokuWiki for scripts, marketing details, links/reference material, and other long-form text content, and Wekan is my big ol’ kanban board for managing work.
+Both The Wizard and The Metalsmith and The Industrious Rabbit have a combo of DokuWiki for scripts, marketing details, links/reference material, and other long-form text content, and Wekan is my big ol’ kanban board for managing work.

 Since the original DokiWiki was a few years out of date, and a lot has changed both in DokuWiki and the PHP world in general, the app’s going to be updated slowly to the latest revision, so those folks with plugins installed that may fail on newer DokuWikis have time to get that resolved before new versions come along.
 Check the GitHub Repo for more information on that process, and if you have PRs/questions/etc.